fullstack-development/developers-roadmap/frontend/junior-1/testing.md

 # Testing

-* Что такое автоматизированное тестирование, и в чём отличие от ручного тестирования?
+* What is automated testing?
+What is the difference between automated testing and manual testing?
-* Что такое unit-test?
+* What is a unit-test?
-* Что такое TDD?
+* What is TDD?
-* В чем преимущество TDD? Зачем писать сначала тесты, а потом код?
+* What is the advantage of TDD?
+Why write tests before code?
-* Что такое регрессионные баги и как автоматические тесты помогают их решать?
+* What are regression bugs?
+How can automated testing help in fixing such bugs?
-* Почему сайд-эффекты ухудшают тестируемость кода?
+* Why do side-effects make code less testable?
-* Что такое mock и когда их стоит применять?
+* What is a mock and when is it worth using it?
-* Что такое шпион и когда их стоит применять?
+* What is a spy and when is it worth using it?
-* Стоит ли тестировать приватные методы класса? Почему?
+* Should private class methods be tested?
+Why?
-* Зачем группировать отдельные тесты внутри unit-тестов?
+* Why group separate test cases inside of unit-tests?

 ### Ресурсы